hacksparrow/apoc/README.md

 CREATE (a)-[r:MEANS]->(b) RETURN a, b
 ```

 A empty linebreak in an ACF file is used to separate query statements.
-All of the following are indepedent, separate queries.
+All of the following are interpreted and executed as independent, separate queries.

 ```
 CREATE (n:ApocTest { lang: 'hi', word: 'Naina' }) RETURN n